vsc-cnst/SublimeTextFileFilter/README.md

 ## Overview
-This plugin allows you to filter file content using regular expressions (RegExp).
-It provides functionality match text, highlight matches and fold content around matches.
+This plugin allows you to filter file content using regular expressions (RegExp) - **it does not change the file content**.

+Matches are highlighted and text that does no match the RegExp will be folded.

 ### Features